huzaifaasif123/todo-list-react/README.md

 # todo-list-react
-This project is made with the use of useState hooks
+This project is made with the use of useState hooksl